GalvanizeDataScience/galvanize_mini_challenge_1/README.md

 3. Compute the mean salary of Police Officers.
 4. Find the four Job Titles with the highest average salaries.
 5. Compute a 95% confidence interval around the mean salary of the whole dataset.
-6. Create a boxplot showing the salaries of the top four Job Titles identified in #4.
+6. Create a boxplot showing the distribution of salaries in the whole dataset.

 Submit a single Jupyter notebook containing organized answers for the prompts above.
 Write Markdown in the notebook to organize your code and communicate your intent to the reader.